Skip to contents

 ## 7 lm_missing 240

-For facades that combine several underlying result types, such as lm_missing, the modelName column still tells you where individual rows came from.
+The modelName column is the facade key.
+For facades that combine several underlying result types, such as lm_missing, the estimate_type column tells you how each row was produced (observed, lod_imputed, or missing_fallback).

 results_protein_2f |>